Don Mattingly: Professional career

-Minor League Baseball
+Draft and minor leagues

+Mattingly lasted in the 1979 Major League Baseball draft until the 19th round, when he was selected by the New York Yankees.
+His father, Bill, informed major league teams that his son intended to honor his college commitment and would not sign a professional contract.
+Don Mattingly was not interested in attending college, so he chose to sign with the Yankees, receiving a $23,000 signing bonus.

 Mattingly began his professional career in Minor League Baseball with the Oneonta Yankees of the Class A-Short Season New York–Penn League in 1979.
 He hoped to bat .500 for Oneonta and was disappointed with his .349 batting average, which never went lower than .340.
 He batted a league-leading .358 in 1980 for the Greensboro Hornets of the Class A South Atlantic League in addition to recording a league-best 177 hits.
 He won the league MVP award and was named to the postseason All-Star team.
 With the Double-A Nashville Sounds in 1981, he hit .316 and led the Southern League with 35 doubles.
 He was selected to play in the Southern League All-Star Game and named to its postseason All-Star team.